liquidev/liquidev/README.md

 ### Contributions

-I tried to make a music joke with these headings but my theory is a little out of tune.
+I tried to make a music joke with these headings but my music dictionary is a little out of tune.

 | Name | Description | When |
 | :-: | --- | :-: